grafana/agent/docs/sources/flow/reference/components/otelcol.extension.jaeger_remote_sampling.md

 ## Example

 This example configures the Jaeger remote sampling extension to load a local json document and serve it over the default http port of 5778.
+Currently this config style exists for consistency with upstream Opentelemetry Collector components and may be removed.

 ```river
 otelcol.extension.jaeger_remote_sampling "example" {